the eukaryotic gene finder formerly known as

 2:57

-These results demonstrate that GeneZilla is extremely memory efficient while also achieving higher speeds than GENSCAN.
-GeneZilla has successfully processed contigs as large as 4 Mb on an ordinary laptop computer.
-The improved efficiency of GeneZilla makes it ideal for use as a component of more sophisticated systems such as comparative gene finders, in which increased GHMM decoding efficiency translates into greater resources available for further computation.
-The software underlying GeneZilla (formerly called "TIGRscan") was used in the construction of the GPHMM ("generalized pair HMM") comparative gene finder TWAIN, and is now being used in the construction of the phylogenetic gene finder EPIC.
+These results demonstrate that GeneZilla is extremely memory efficient while also achieve higher speeds than Genscan.
+GeneZilla has successfully processed contigs as large as 2 Mb on an ordinary laptop computer.
+The excellent space efficiency of GeneZilla allows it to be used as a component of more sophisticated systems such as comparative gene finders, while leaving more memory for the comparative analyses.

 Architecture

-GeneZilla's state-transition diagram is essentially the same as that of GENSCAN.
-GeneZilla has the ability to model different types of exons (i.e., initial/internal/final/single) using different content sensors, unlike many GHMM-based gene finders.
-The state diagram shown below models only forward strand genes; reverse-strand genes are handled by a mirror-image of this model, and are not permitted to overlap with forward-strand predictions.
+GeneZilla's state-transition diagram is essentially the same as that of Genscan.
+GeneZilla has the ability to model different types of exons (i.e., initial/internal/final/single) using different content sensors, unlike most GHMM-based gene finders.
+The state diagram shown below models only forward strand genes; reverse-strand genes are handled by a mirror-image of this model, and are not permitted to overlap with forward-strand precitions.

 The novel decoding algorithm used by GeneZilla is described in: